-5 Supporting Children Potentially at Greater Risk of Harm
+5. Supporting Children Potentially at Greater Risk of Harm

-• Whilst all children should be protected, High Firs Primary School acknowledge that some groups of children are potentially at greater risk of harm.
-This can include the following groups:
+Whilst all children should be protected, The Federation of S Martin's and Seabrook CEP Schools acknowledge that some groups of children are potentially at greater risk of harm.
+This can include the following groups: :Looked after children, adopted children, disadvantaged children, asylum seekers, EAL for example..